The Portland-Japan Connection

 One of Japan’s most popular restaurants opened its first American locations in Portland.
 Shigezo Izakaya serves up fresh sushi, ramen, yakitori and more in a Japanese-style pub in downtown.

 Shigezo’s two spin-off locations bring Japanese pub fare to another level.
 On Southeast Division, Yataimura Maru specializes in tapas-style drinking food, from gyoza to sushi to jellyfish ponzu.
 (Be sure to check out their generous happy hour.)
-Shigezo’s latest, Kichinto Izakaya, now open on North Russell, continues the pub food fusion with sushi, ramen and a lengthy sake list.
+Shigezo’s latest, Kichinto Izakaya, now open in North Portland, continues the pub food fusion with sushi, ramen and a lengthy sake list.

 In Beaverton, you’ll find authentic noodles and small plates from another Japanese hotspot, Kizuki Ramen and Izakaya.
 Their long list of ramen options features a diverse selection of chewy noodles and rich broths, making them a favorite among locals and critics.
 Afuri, another storied Tokyo ramen shop, opened a Portland location in late 2016.